Compression can play many roles in mastering, from adding punch and fullness to increasing the overall loudness of a track.

-This week, let’s take a look at compression.
+In this entry, let’s take a look at compression.

 What does a compressor do?

-Although mastering engineers use limiters to make mixes louder, solely relying on a limiter to do all the legwork will produce unwanted effects such as pumping and distortion.
+Although mastering engineers use limiters to make mixes louder, solely relying on a limiter to do all of the legwork will produce unwanted effects such as pumping and distortion.
 Splitting the work between a compressor and limiter yields a more natural result.

 Does the mix need compression?

 About 80% of today’s mixes come in so hot and slammed that a compressor isn’t required.
 Use your ears when you receive a mix — if you find that the mix itself is already pretty compressed, adding compression at the mastering stage probably won’t help it much.